PMKA/powershop-nz/README.md

 ##  Disclaimer

 This integration is **not officially affiliated** with Powershop.
-Use at your own risk, i just wanted my powershop data in HA :)
+Use at your own risk, I just wanted to have my rate data available in HA, reached out to Powershop to ask for API access but was nothing available so built my own.